CLI

 ERRO invalid value for "width": -1 is below the minimum of 512Models

-runware model searches and inspects the catalog:
+runware model searches and inspects the catalog.
+Each subcommand takes a model's AIR (or its catalog id):

 runware model search -q "flux" --architecture sdxl # search